bibleexchange/romans__textbook/textbook/en/romans-en.md

 Redemption means to purchase, to set free by the payment of a ransom.
 Jesus paid the price for our Salvation in His blood.
 Man is declared righteous solely on the merit of Jesus Christ.

-## The demands of the law have been satisfied. &mdash; V. 25
+## The demands of the law have been satisfied. — V. 25
 ### God still requires justice.

 Justification is not merely God showing pity on the sinner and letting him go free without the penalty being paid.
 The word propitiation is used in reference to Christ satisfying the demands of the law.
 Propitiation is a reason for not executing judgment which is deserved.
 It corresponds to the Hebrew word rendered mercy seat which was the place the blood of atonement was sprinkled to satisfy the judgment of God.
 This sprinkled blood covered the Tables of the Law contained in the Ark.
 This is a figure of Him who was to come and shed Divine blood to satisfy the law.
 The blood of Jesus is the reason that judgment is not executed on the repentant sinner.